KULeuvenNeuromechanics/PredSim/README.md

 calendar.
 Extensive documentation on how to use the HPC clusters in general is available at https://docs.vscentrum.be/

+> **_NOTE:_** In order to use MATLAB on the KU Leuven HPC clusters, you need to be a member of the `lli_matlab` group because it is licensed software.
+After creating your VSC account, you can request membership of this group by visiting https://account.vscentrum.be/django/group/new and typing `lli_matlab` in the text box of the "Join group" paragraph.

 In order to get a copy of the PredSim repository on the cluster, the following commands can be used: